longturn/freeciv21/docs/Playing/LT-Guide/intro.rst

 * :strong:`Royale`: This is a newer ruleset that takes many thoughts from LTT and tries to create a simpler set of rules for brand new Longturn players.
-The general idea is to create a set of rules that can be played by experieced and new players, with enough slack that new players will not get overwhelmed if they make gameplay mistakes.
+The general idea is to create a set of rules that can be played by experienced and new players, with enough slack that new players will not get overwhelmed if they make game-play mistakes.

 .. _lt-game-guide-other-tutorials: